The soft skills employers look for (including examples)

 Motivation

-Motivation is a soft skill essential for any workplace.
-It’s having the attitude and commitment to work well at all times without constant monitoring.
-Motivation can be demonstrated through positivity, commitment and taking initiative.
-This skill is required in every sector and job type.
-It’s particularly important to display motivation when you are in a temporary role that you would like to be permanent, for example, an internship, or if you are hoping for a promotion, as it demonstrates a drive and desire to get your tasks done and do well in your job.
+Motivation is essential for any workplace.
+It’s having the drive to always work well without monitoring.
+Motivation is shown through positivity, commitment and taking initiative.
+This skill is valuable in every sector and job type.
+It’s particularly important to display motivation when you’re in a temporary role that you’d like to become permanent.
+So, if you’re hoping for a contract extension, show that you’ve got what it takes to excel in your job.

 Multitasking

-Balancing multiple tasks and projects over a singular period of time is a skill needed when managing a heavy workload.
-It’s the ability to keep tracking and progressing on tasks while focusing on another task.
+Balancing multiple tasks over a singular period is essential when managing a heavy workload.
+Efficient multitasking is the ability to keep progressing on one set of tasks while focusing on something else.
 Strong multitasking skills are important for productivity and prioritisation.
-There is a balance that must be maintained of keeping up with your varying tasks while also ensuring you aren’t spreading yourself too thin and that all your work is being done to a high standard.
+You need to maintain a balance here.
+If you’re doing various tasks, make sure you aren’t spreading yourself too thin and that you’re still doing your work to a high standard.

 Willingness to learn

-Being eager to learn and progress is a great way to demonstrate your motivation to be working in a role or at a company.
-This is an attractive skill in all employment.
-It shows that you can pick things up quickly and have the commitment to progress and try new things efficiently.
-You could demonstrate that you possess this skill by talking about hard skills you have learnt so far and why you learnt them.
+Being eager to learn is a great way to show your passion for a role or company.
+It’s an attractive skill to employers.
+It shows that you pick things up quickly and are committed to personal growth.
+To show that you’ve got this skill in an interview, talk about other skills you’ve learned and why you chose to learn them.

 Curiosity

-This is the desire to seek out new information and ask questions so you are equipped with the knowledge and tools to perform as well as you possibly can.
-Curiosity is particularly important when you are working in a new role or new industry as there will be a lot of new concepts and processes that you’ll need to take on board.
-It also encourages more engagement and collaboration between you and other team members if you are inquisitive
+Curiosity is the desire to seek out new information and ask questions, so you’re equipped with the knowledge to perform as well as possible.
+Curiosity is particularly important when working in a new role or industry as there’ll be a lot of new concepts that you’ll need to learn.
+Team members will also be keener to collaborate if you’re inquisitive.

 Critical thinking

-This is the analysis of a situation and coming to an informed decision or solution.
-Critical thinking is required in the workplace to ensure that all bases are covered and issues can be resolved.
-It requires observation, problem solving and inference.
-Jobs such as accountancy require strong critical thinking skills.
+Critical thinking is the analysis of a situation and coming to an informed decision or solution.
+Critical thinking ensures you cover all bases and have resolutions for every issue.
+It requires observation, problem-solving and inference.
+Lots of job sectors value strong critical thinking skills, including accountancy.

 Patience

-Not sure how your skills fit into the world of work?
-Find out with Career Path Test
+Not sure where your skills fit?
+Find out with our Career Path Test.

-Career Path Test matches you with sectors and roles that line up with your interests and values.
-You can also see how the skills you feel strongest in feature in different roles, helping you pursue a career path you'll thrive in.
+Our Career Path Test matches you with sectors and roles that line up with your interests and values.
+See how your skills feature in different roles, helping you pursue a career you'll thrive in.

 Soft skills training

-How to include soft skills in a CV
+How to include soft skills on your CV

-When writing a CV, you can demonstrate your soft skills when talking about previous employment experiences or achievements.
-For example, if you discuss leading a sports team to win a final, you can mention communication, confidence and adaptability as part of this experience.
-This is a good way to display your soft skills without having to list them all out.
+When writing a CV, prove your soft skills when talking about employment and other achievements.
+For example, if you discuss leading a sports team to win a final, mention your communication, confidence and adaptability.
+Adding soft skills into experience sections is a good way to display them without having to list them all out.

 Ready to use your soft skills to improve your CV?
 See how to write a CV.